 A globally unique project in Zeeland: Residual heat sharing to reduce energy consumption and emissions at Wiskerke Onions and Lamb Weston / Meijer

-Wiskerke Onions and Lamb Weston/Meijer in Kruiningen, the Netherlands will realize a residual heat connection to reduce energy costs and consumption.
-Globally speaking, it is a unique collaborative project, which is an initiative by the industrial symbiosis platform Smart Delta Resources (SDR).
+Wiskerke Onions and Lamb Weston / Meyer in Kruiningen will establish a residual heat coupling and through this they will save on energy cost and consumption.
+Globally speaking, this is a unique project, which is an initiative by the industrial symbiosis platform Smart Delta Resources (SDR).

 Globally unique project in Zeeland